jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 Now we are equipped to wrangle some of the disparate price quotations we have seen.
 We'll begin with a simple one: the prices of natural gas, as used directly by consumers for thermal energy.

 A couple of points of reference: in the Las Vegas area, with mild winters, my family consumed 1,420 therms of gas in 2022, with about 72% of this coming in January, February, November and December.
 A therm is 100,000 BTU, so my annual gas utility gas gost reflects 142 million BTU.
-Converting this into kilowatt hours, that is $142 \times 10^6 BTU \times 1 kWh / 3412 BTU = 41,620~kWh$ of thermal energy.
+Converting this into kilowatt hours, that is $142 \times 10^6\ BTU \times 1\ kWh / 3,412\ BTU = 41,620\ kWh$ of thermal energy.
 Friends of ours in Connecticut consume about 2,300 therms of gas in a year, about $67,400\ kWh$.

 <STYLE TYPE="text/css">
 <!--